21 Special Needs Holiday Stress Management Tips

 Be like a boy scout and be prepared!
 Think ahead and try to get in front of as many possible situations as you can.
 The more prepared you are, the more calm you are likely to remain when something inevitably goes wrong.

-I learned the hard way to always ALWAYS double check the itinerary at any new or old town/city holiday festivities —and vacation outings.
+I learned the hard way to always ALWAYS double check the itineraries of town festivities.
 As well as to always travel with noise cancelling headphones.

-It happened to us twice, when our oldest was 2 and again at 4.
-Once was during a tree lighting ceremony in a new town we had just moved to and at age four at Broadway at the Beach.
+Once was during a tree lighting ceremony in a new town we had just moved to.
+The other time was when my boy was four and we took him to the beach.
 Both places, fireworks went off and we had ZERO clue it was part of the evening’s agenda.
+My oldest was a sensory avoider and a RUNNER.
+We almost lost him both times as he ran into the crowd.

 -Stacy, (mom of 3- one with SPD) The Semi-Crunchy Mama